katzer/mruby-terminal-table/README.md

 table.style    = { width: 40 }
 ```

+## Authors

+- All contributors from the [terminal-table][terminal-table] gem.
+- Sebastián Katzer, Fa. appPlant GmbH

 ## License

 The gem is available as open source under the terms of the [MIT License][license].